node-red/node-red.github.io/docs/writing-functions.md

 The `warn` and `error` messages also get sent to the flow editor debug tab.

+For finer grained logging, `node.trace()` and `node.debug()` are also available.
+If there is no logger configured to capture those levels, they will not be seen.

 #### Handling errors

 If the function encounters an error that should halt the current flow, it should